dropwizard/metrics/README.md

       }
     }

-Metrics comes with four types of metrics:
+Metrics comes with five types of metrics:

 * **Gauges** are instantaneous readings of values (e.g., a queue depth).
 * **Counters** are 64-bit integers which can be incremented or decremented.
 * **Meters** are increment-only counters which keep track of the rate of events.
   They provide mean rates, plus exponentially-weighted moving averages which use the same formula that the UNIX 1-, 5-, and 15-minute load averages use.
+* **Histograms** capture distribution measurements about a metric: the count, maximum, minimum, mean, standard deviation, median, 75th percentile, 95th percentile, 98th percentile, 99th percentile, and 99.9th percentile of the recorded values.
+(They do so using a method called reservoir sampling which allows them to efficiently keep a small, statistically representative sample of all the measurements.)
 * **Timers** record the duration as well as the rate of events.
-In addition to the rate information that meters provide, timers also provide the count, maximum, minimum, mean, standard deviation, median, 75th percentile, 95th percentile, 98th percentile, 99th percentile, and 99.9th percentile of timings.
-(They do so using a method called reservoir sampling which allows them to efficiently keep a small, statistically representative sample of all the measurements.)
+In addition to the rate information that meters provide, timers also provide the same metrics as histograms about the recorded durations.

 Metrics also has support for health checks: